sayashraaj/portal/README.md

 Contact
 -------------

 You can reach the maintainers and our community on [AnitaB.org Open Source Zulip](https://anitab-org.zulipchat.com/).
-If you are interested in contributing to the mentorship system, we have a dedicated stream for this project [#portal](https://anitab-org.zulipchat.com/#narrow/stream/222540-portal), where you can ask questions and interact with the community, join with us!
+If you are interested in contributing to portal, we have a dedicated stream for this project [#portal](https://anitab-org.zulipchat.com/#narrow/stream/222540-portal), where you can ask questions and interact with the community, join with us!